Sharecare (NASDAQ:SHCR) Sees Large Volume Increase

-Sharecare, Inc. (NASDAQ:SHCR – Get Rating) shares saw unusually-high trading volume on Thursday .
-Approximately 2,317,591 shares traded hands during trading, an increase of 90% from the previous session’s volume of 1,218,706 shares.The stock last traded at $1.55 and had previously closed at $1.49.
+Sharecare, Inc. (NASDAQ:SHCR – Get Rating) saw unusually-strong trading volume on Wednesday .
+Approximately 1,065,221 shares traded hands during mid-day trading, a decline of 19% from the previous session’s volume of 1,314,954 shares.The stock last traded at $1.66 and had previously closed at $1.65.

-Separately, Morgan Stanley dropped their target price on shares of Sharecare from $2.50 to $2.00 and set an “equal weight” rating for the company in a research report on Thursday, March 30th.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Sharecare presently has an average rating of “Moderate Buy” and a consensus price target of $3.02.
+Separately, Morgan Stanley decreased their target price on Sharecare from $2.50 to $2.00 and set an “equal weight” rating on the stock in a report on Thursday, March 30th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat.com, Sharecare has a consensus rating of “Moderate Buy” and an average price target of $3.02.

 Institutional Investors Weigh In On Sharecare